-6Waiver of Health Insurance: Students may request a waiver of the University Health Insurance fee upon providing proof of other qualifying health insurance coverage.
-This fee is covers health insurance for the student only and does not cover additional family members.
+4 Waiver of Health Insurance: Students may request a waiver of the University Health Insurance fee upon providing proof of other qualifying health insurance coverage.
+This estimate covers health insurance for the student only and does not include additional family members.